mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     'isfa', 'mdp', 'pca', 'sfa', 'sfa2', 'whitening']

-MDP is, of course, much more than this: it allows to combine different algorithms and other data processing elements (nodes) into data processing sequences (flows).
+MDP is of course much more than this: it allows to combine different algorithms and other data processing elements (nodes) into data processing sequences (flows), and more general feed-forward architectures (with the new ``hinet`` subpackage).
 Moreover, it provides a framework that makes the implementation of new algorithms easy and intuitive.

 MDP requires the numerical Python extensions `numpy